lifelong-learning-systems/l2metrics/README.md

 python -m l2metrics -l examples/ste_task3_1_run2 -s a
 ```

 The specified log data will be stored in the `$L2DATA` directory under the `taskinfo` subdirectory, where all single-task expert data is pickled and saved.
-The STE store mode specified in the example commands is `w`, which is "write" or "overwrite."
+The STE store mode specified in the first three example commands is `w`, which is "write" or "overwrite."
 This mode will create a new pickle file for the STE if one does not already exist; if there is already a file for the same task in the `taskinfo` location, it will be overwritten in this mode.
-The append mode, `a`, can be used to store multiple runs of STE data in the same pickle file.
+The last example command used the append mode, `a`, which allows users to store multiple runs of STE data in the same pickle file.
 Then, the STE averaging method can be selected in the `l2metrics` module to modify how multiple STE runs are handled.
 Storing STE data assumes the provided log only contains data for a single task/variant.

 Replace the log directory argument with logs for other STE tasks and repeat until all STE data is stored.